mmcbrien3/mmcbrien.com/minecraft_aws_server.md

 `vim eula.txt`

 This will open the file in the vim text editor.
-If you know what you are doing here, you can skip this paragraph.
 We need to change the final line `eula=false` to `eula=true`.
+If you know what you are doing in vim, you can skip this paragraph.
 To do this quickly, type `GA` to go to the end of the last line and jump into insert mode.
 Then delete, like a normal editor, hit backspace to delete `false` and replace it with `true`.
 Then, to exit and save type `Esc` (as in the escape button) and then `:wq`.
 Whew, we are done with vim.
 Note: vim is a super useful tool, and if you want to dive deep into Linux and other great tools, you should take a little bit of time to get the basics of vim down.

 Now you can finally start the Minecraft server.
 Reenter you previous command: